psu13/mutable-hakyll/draft/measurement.md

 paradox in a reasonably precise way.
 If you were smart and skipped ahead to here you can now get the whole answer without reading through all that other tedious nonsense.

-We'll start this last part of the story by describing a famous example of a two-state quantum system.

 For reference, here are the rules that we currently know about quantum mechanics:

 1. States are vectors in a Hilbert space.